Paint The Kitchen Red

 Instructions

-• Rinse out Jasmine rice in a fine-mesh sieve and drain.
+• Rinse out Jasmine rice in a fine-mesh strainer and drain.

 • Place rice and water in Instant Pot inner pot.
 Stir to combine.